Version 1.4.1 · Now on the Mac App Store

 • Tracks real focus.

-Pick a focus, label each block, and mark the session good, messy, or skipped.
-Weekly review shows where the time went.
+Pick a focus, label each block, and mark it good, messy, or skipped.
+Tag with a project to see week / month / all-time time per project.

 • Honest streaks.